videolan/x265/doc/reST/cli.rst

 	Specifying QP (integer) is optional, and if specified they are clamped within the encoder to qpmin/qpmax.

+.. option:: --scaling-list <filename>

+	Quantization scaling lists.
+HEVC supports 6 quantization scaling lists to be defined; one each for Y, Cb, Cr for intra prediction and one each for inter prediction.

+	x265 does not use scaling lists by default, but this can also be made explicit by :option:`--scaling-list` *off*.

+	HEVC specifies a default set of scaling lists which may be enabled without requiring them to be signaled in the SPS.
+Those scaling lists can be enabled via :option:`--scaling-list` *default*.

+	All other strings indicate a filename containing custom scaling lists in the HM format.
+The encode will abort if the file is not parsed correctly.
+Custom lists must be signaled in the SPS

 .. option:: --lambda-file <filename>

 	Specify a text file containing values for x265_lambda_tab and